danielricci/solitaire/README.md

 # solitaire

-A Solitaire game, written in Java
+A Solitaire game written in Java to perserve the Windows 98 Solitaire version.